samwell-ho/openpgp-ca/doc/src/details.md

 This workflow is slightly more complex to perform:

-- The user needs to obtain the CA's public key,
+- The user needs to obtain and authenticate the CA's public key,
 - generate their own new key,
 - generate a trust signature for the CA's key.
 - This certification and the user's public key need to be transferred to the CA admin.
-- The CA admin then needs to import this new user key into OpenPGP CA, which then automatically certifies the specified uids of the user's new key.
+- The CA admin then needs to authenticate and import this new user key into OpenPGP CA, which then automatically certifies the specified uids of the user's new key.

 # What happens on the OpenPGP CA admin side